Alex313031/thorium/README.md

 - Intended to behave like and have the featureset of Google Chrome, with differences/patches/enhancements listed below. \
 &nbsp;&ndash; I also build for windows less frequently > https://github.com/Alex313031/Thorium-Win \
 &nbsp;&ndash; AVX2 Builds for Windows and Linux > https://github.com/Alex313031/Thorium-AVX2 (source files for AVX2 are in that repo.) \
-&nbsp;&ndash; Special and Experimental builds, sometimes for other CPUs (read the readme), and MacOS/Raspi are located at > https://github.com/Alex313031/Thorium-Special You can find builds for Piledriver/Steamroller/Excavator CPUS, Haswell CPUs, as well as SSE4, SSE4.2, and pure AVX builds. \
+&nbsp;&ndash; Special and Experimental builds, sometimes for other CPUs (read the readme), and MacOS/Raspi are located at > https://github.com/Alex313031/Thorium-Special You can find builds for Piledriver/Steamroller/Excavator CPUS, Haswell CPUs, as well as SSE4 builds. \
 &nbsp;&ndash; __NEW__: Tigerlake (11th Gen) builds by @midzer \
 &nbsp;&ndash; __NEW__: Thorium Special now also has experimental Android ARM32 & ARM64 builds. \
 &nbsp;&ndash; __NEW__: Thorium Special now also has new ARM32 builds for things like the Raspberry Pi. \
 &nbsp;&ndash; __NEW__: Thorium Special now also has ARM64 and x64 builds for MacOS.

 &nbsp;&nbsp;&ndash; Includes Widevine, FFmpeg, Chrome Plugins, as well as thinLTO, CFlag, LLVM Loop, and PGO compiler optimizations.
-It is built with SSE4, and AVX, so it won't launch on CPU's below 2nd gen Core or AMD FX, but benefits from Advanced Vector EXtensions.
-You can disable this and use regular SSE3 like Chromium and Chrome, or builds from Thorium special of which some are SSE4 or SSE4.2.
+It is built with SSE4, AVX, and AES, so it won't launch on CPU's below 2nd gen Core or AMD FX, but benefits from Advanced Vector EXtensions.
+You can disable this and use regular SSE3 like Chromium and Chrome, or builds from Thorium special, some of which are SSE4.
 (See below.)

 ### FEATURES & DIFFERENCES BETWEEN CHROMIUM AND THORIUM <img src="https://github.com/Alex313031/Thorium/blob/main/logos/NEW/bulb_32.png">
 > - Various compiler flags that improve performance and target AVX CPU's (read patches.md)